 Cyber security training cannot remain static.
 It must update over time, in as close to real-time as is safe and possible.

-Neither assuring your supply chain nor constantly updating training are going to make any difference whatsoever if cyber security training fails to change people’s behaviour.
+Neither assuring your supply chain nor constantly updating training are going to make any difference whatsoever if cyber security training fails to change people’s behavior.

-In our opinion, training that fails to change people’s behaviour is the single biggest mistake being made with cyber security training in its current form.
-An absence of behavioural change explains why people are able to ace a cyber security quiz on the Friday then wire money to a scammer on Monday.
-Even more frustrating is the fact training that demonstrably changes behaviour now exists.
+In our opinion, training that fails to change people’s behavior is the single biggest mistake being made with cyber security training in its current form.
+An absence of behavioral change explains why people are able to ace a cyber security quiz on the Friday then wire money to a scammer on Monday.
+Even more frustrating is the fact training that demonstrably changes behavior now exists.

 With things like simulated attacks, cyber security training doesn’t end the moment someone passes a quiz.
 Instead, simulated attacks bring training into the workplace, nudging people to behave in a cyber secure manner.

-As time goes on, it seems certain that more and more information security officers will begin demanding training that changes behaviour.
+As time goes on, it seems certain that more and more information security officers will begin demanding training that changes behavior.
 After all, companies are upping their investment in training to cull breaches.

-Training that fails to change behaviour simply does not align with their goals.
+Training that fails to change behavior simply does not align with their goals.